Category Archives: Journal Entries

 We’ve kept a low profile in town over the past few days.
 Given how dangerous the pursuit of these worms and those responsible for them have become, we used that time to better both ourselves and our equipment.
 We can’t do those things if we are constantly looking over our shoulders.

 We’ve also kept an eye and ear out, discreetly, for signs of Smenk taking the initiative.
 Like, revisiting our families and friends to kick things into gear.
-So far, all has been quiet on that front, too, though my visits to see mom and dad are not doing their anxieties any favors.
+So far, all has been quiet on that front, too, though my visits to see mom and dad are not doing their anxiety any favors.

 We all know this can’t last, especially with us departing for Korvosa tomorrow.
 That means dealing with it now or never, and no one is keen on leaving family behind to fend for themselves.
 Which leaves “now”.